CartoDB/Windshaft/README.md

 * Pluggable routing to provide customizable tile API URL endpoints
 * Before and after filters to allow custom access control and caching strategies
-* Can render all table data, or data restricted by SQL query
+* Can render arbitrary SQL queries
 * Generates image and UTFGrid interactivity tiles
 * Accepts, stores, serves, and applies map styles written in the Carto markup language (same markup as Mapbox Tilemill)
 * Accepts custom map styles on a per tile basis in the tile request
 * Allows setting of CORS headers to allow access to tile data from Javascript
-* No multi layer or composite support yet

 ![Puma Concolor by @eightysteele] ( http://github.com/Vizzuality/Windshaft/raw/master/examples/puma_concolor.png